HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_gt_scalar_int.md

 # Pandas Gt Scalar Int
-Determines whether each element in the first pandas DataFrame is greater than the corresponding element in the second DataFrame.
+Determines whether each element in the pandas DataFrame is greater than the int.

 ## Input
 | Name | Data type |